 Defendant has a history of being arrested under different names.

-A New York Criminal Lawyer said that on 12 August 1972, defendant was arrested for possession of burglar’s tools while on a fire escape.
+On 12 August 1972, a New York Drug Possession Lawyer said the defendant was arrested for possession of burglar’s tools while on a fire escape.
 He gave a name, name-one, with a date of birth of 30 December 1946 and an address of 180 Saratoga Avenue in Kings County.

 On 25 September 1974, while awaiting trial on the herein case, the defendant was arrested in Queens County for an attempted murder and rape that had occurred on 18 July 1974.
 Defendant gave his name, the same as name-one and the same date of birth, but with a different address.
 He claimed that he had a wife who lived in the Bronx.

 In November 1974, defendant was tried in the herein case as name-two.
 The jury, however, could not reach a verdict, and a mistrial was declared.

 On 31 October 1975, defendant, as name-one, was convicted in Queens County of attempted murder and rape, and sentenced to a term of 10 years.

 On 18 November 1975, he pleaded guilty in the herein case, with the understanding that he could seek to have his plea vacated if his conviction in Queens were reversed on appeal.
 Defendant was sentenced to a term of 10 years, which was to run concurrently with the term imposed on the Queens County conviction.

 In 1976, the Second Department reversed defendant’s conviction in Queens County, his plea was consequently vacated.
 A New York Drug Crime Lawyer said that on 28 January 1977, an individual identified posted cash bail for defendant, and gave a Washington, D.C. post office box as her address.